Tuesday, September 17, 2024

 ...repurposed with a defibrillator.

-The Pink Church, technically named
+The Pink Church, technically named Storkrykan, is

-Storkrykan, is also a must see.
-Here are
+also a must see.
+Here are some pics to show why.

-link here and read about this amazing
+Click on the link here and read about this amazing

 cathedral.
-(The link includes info
+(The link includes info about the next

-about the next pictures as well.)
+pictures as well.)

-This is a Royal Pew.
+This is the Royal Pew.

 The Silver Altar.